Last updated: 27 April 2026 | Reviewed against official UK guidance where available | Credit Cards

 The Fee Structure Explained

-Money transfer fees in April 2026 typically range from 2.5% to 4% of the transfer amount.
+Money transfer fees commonly sit around 3% to 5% of the transfer amount, but the exact fee changes by provider, offer length and your personal eligibility.
 That fee gets added to your card balance immediately, so you need to factor it into your repayment plan.

 A 3% fee on a £5,000 transfer costs £150.
 That might sound steep, but compare it to 12 months of overdraft interest at 39.9% (£1,050) or a personal loan arrangement fee (often £200-500).
 The math usually favours the money transfer card if you’re clearing expensive debt.